SkylarZhao6/EvernoteGuide/_posts/2012-12-27-Install-Web-Clipper.md

 <img src="https://github.com/SkylarZhao6/EvernoteGuide/blob/gh-pages/images/featurelist.png?raw=true" id="featureList">

-## Choose a format
+### Choose clip format

-On the **Clip format** section of the list, you will have five options to display the current web page:
+In the **Clip format** section of the list, you will have five options to display the current web page:

 - **Simplified article**, **Article** and **Full page**: